Fr. Gabriel Waweru, Pastor

 I was born and raised in Brainerd and attended St. Francis Church as a child with my mom and nine siblings.
-I moved away from Brainerd for 20 years, and moved back in 1998 with my wife Cindy, sons Scott, Jeremy, Justin, and daughter Tracy.
+I moved away from Brainerd for 20 years and moved back in 1998 with my wife Cindy, sons Scott, Jeremy, Justin, and daughter Tracy.
 We started attending St. Andrew’s when my family moved to Brainerd.
 My wife Cindy joined the Church in 2008 having attended Mass since the first year of our marriage.
-I was ordained a deacon November 20, 2016.
+I was ordained a deacon on November 20, 2016.

 Deacon Mike Koecheler

 I grew up in Delano, MN, the oldest of three.
 We were members of St. Peter’s Catholic Church (now renamed to St. Maximilian Kolbe Catholic Parish), where I also attended their school from grades 1 through 6.
 Following high school, I attended Minnesota State University Mankato and graduated with a Bachelor of Science degree.